-- d.
-Outline Provide a completed outline of the sector strategy for the previously identified sector that includes the following details: - i.
-Participating employers include local hospitals, medical clinics, nursing homes, home health agencies, pharmacies, healthcare supplies outlets. - ii.
-Target occupations include nursing, medical technology, radiology, emergency medicine and dental hygiene. - iii.
-Training programs include registered nurse, practical nurse, radiologist, pharmacy tech, surgical tech, HIT management technology, medical assisting, paramedicine, and dental hygienist. - iv.
+d.
+Outline - Provide a completed outline of the sector strategy for the previously identified sector that includes the following details:

+- i.
+Participating employers include local hospitals, medical clinics, nursing homes, home health agencies, pharmacies, healthcare supplies outlets.
+Reference 5a for the complete list - ii.
+Target occupations include nursing, medical technology, radiology, emergency medicine, pharmacy technicians, emergency medical technician, phlebotomy, and dental hygiene. - Training programs include registered nurse, practical nurse, radiologist, pharmacy tech, surgical tech, HIT management technology, medical assisting, paramedicine, and dental hygienist. - iv.
 Target populations include all local WIOA eligible adult, youth and dislocated workers seeking training in the health field.
-Applicants who successfully meet school requirements for the specific training and who are otherwise WIOA eligible and in need of WIOA services will be targeted. - e.
-Plans for Future Strategy Development Describe the plans for future strategy development for future sectors.
+Applicants who successfully meet school requirements for the specific training and who are otherwise WIOA eligible and in need of WIOA services will be targeted.

+di.
+Plans for Future Strategy Development - Describe the plans for future strategy development for future sectors.
 If applicable, discuss the next sectors to be targeted.

-The local area will continue to concentrate on the Health Care in PY2019.
+The local area will continue to concentrate on the Health Care for the foreseeable future.
 As this sector becomes completely developed we will add other sectors.
 These sectors will be based on WDB input and approval, Sector Strategy Committee input, and labor market and local experiential data sources.
 Implementation will occur per future funding availability.

-May 2020: Data is being gathered to understand the current landscape in workforce for our region.
+August 2022: Data is being gathered to understand the current landscape in workforce for our region.
 We will use this information from business and community partners to determine the direction of the Sector Strategies.